dhanasettyabhishek/prediction-validation/README.md

 ### Problem Statement:

-> We read two different files, one provides the actual value of each stock every hour and the second lists the predicted value of the various stock at a certain hour during the same time period.
+> We read two different files, one file provides the actual value of each stock every hour and the second the predicted value of the various stock at a certain hour during the same time period.

-> I am obtaining the `average error` by calculating the average difference between the actual stock prices and predicted values over a specified sliding time window.
+> Obtain the `average error` by calculating the average difference between the actual stock prices and predicted values over a specified sliding time window.

 ### Introduction: